 Babies with infections in their intestines are more likely to get NEC.

-Each child may experience symptoms differently.
-Symptoms usually show up in the first 2 weeks of life.
-They may include:
+differently.
+Symptoms often show up in the first few weeks of life.
+They may

-- Bloating or swelling of the belly (abdominal distention)
+- Belly bloating or swelling (abdominal

 - Food doesn’t move through to the intestines